tu-delft-library/il-master-thesis-guide/book/intro.md

 ## Authors and Acknowledgments
 This guide was created by the Education Support team from the TU Delft Library.
 The main author is Lisanne Walma.
 You can cite the reference as follows:
-> Walma, L. (2026). _Information Skills Master Thesis Guide_. https://tu-delft-library.github.io/il-master-thesis-guide/dev/intro.html.
+> Walma, L. (2026). _Information Literacy Master Thesis Guide_. https://tu-delft-library.github.io/il-master-thesis-guide/dev/intro.html.
 Source files at https://github.com/tu-delft-library/il-master-thesis-guide.
 CC-BY-4.0.

 This guide has been created based on input from lecturers at the TU Delft faculties of Aerospace; Industrial Design Engineering; Electrical Engineering, Mathematics & Computer Science and Mechanical Engineering.
 We would like to thank all the lecturers who made time to be interviewed on their views on information skills for master students and educational needs.